Medical Device Registration in Bulgaria

 - For the benefit of non-EU manufacturer, the distributor SHOULD NOT have part in any regulatory affairs;

-- The manufacturer should register their medical devices with the Bulgarian database through his appointed Authorized Representative.
+- The manufacturer should register their medical devices with the Bulgarian database through his appointed Authorised Representative.

 Local Legislations, such as this one, are growing rapidly in Europe (Italy, Portugal, France, Greece, Latvia and Croatia) and strengthen the need for a professional European Authorized Representative present at any time.